carpentries-incubator/fair-bio-practice/_episodes/10-reusable-analysis.md

 >
 {: .challenge}

+> ## Exercise 2: How to add and remove content
+> You have duplicated a notebook and saved it under your own name.
+Now we will add text, remove cells and change code.
+>
+> 1. Change the author name of the document to your name: Double click on the cell containing the author name and change the name.
+> 2. Press Run again.
+> 3. Add a new cell: Let us add details about the “light_results.txt” file that is loaded.
+The “+” in the tool bar creates new cells below the currently selected cell.
+Thus select the cell above the code and click “+” in the toolbar.
+> 4. Ensure the type of the cell is Markdown and enter a description of subsequent analysis e.g.: “Loading of results following short- and long-day light exposure on arabidopsis, followed by visualisation of differences in chlorophyll/biomas etc... content between genotypes on short-days and long-days.”
+> 5. Press Run again.
+> 6. To remove a cell, select the cell you have just created and click on the scissors icon in the toolbar.
+(This can be undone under Edit > Undo Delete Cells)
+> 7. Change colours of your graph: Where the code of the graph reads the comment “# change colour of groups” you can replace the HEX codes, # followed by 6-symbol code, with names of colours (e.g. blue, green…) or other HEX codes if you are familiar with them.
+> 8. Save graph under new name: Add your initials to the file name under which the image is saved.
+Press Run.
+Your image should be visible in overall file hierarchy.
+>
+> Can you see the new colors already?
+What needs to be done?
+{: .challenge}

 ## Computational Notebooks - Jupyter Notebook for FAIR practices
 Computational notebooks are essentially laboratory notebooks for scientific computing.
 Instead of pasting DNA gels alongside lab protocols, researchers embed code, data and